pypa/pip/docs/html/development/getting-started.rst

 and :pypi:`pretend`. :pypi:`tox` is used to automate the setup and execution of pip's tests.

-It is preferable to run the tests in **parallel** for better user experience during development, as the test suite is very extensive.
-Without the ``-n auto`` your tests would be running sequentially, causing more time to finish.
+It is preferable to run the tests in parallel for better experience during development, since the tests can take a long time to finish when run sequentially.
 To run tests locally, run:
 .. code-block:: console